DuckTales the Movie: Treasure of the Lost Lamp: Home media

 The film was released on VHS on March 15, 1991, followed by a Laserdisc release on April 26, 1991.
 The video sold 2.3 million units generating revenue of $32 million in the United States.
+It ended up as the ninth-best-selling video of 1991 in the United States.
 On January 16, 2006, the region 1 DVD of DuckTales the Movie: Treasure of the Lost Lamp was released as an exclusive to the Disney Movie Club and the Disney Movie Rewards program.
 The first release of the DVD to the general public was announced for January 13, 2015.
 Ahead of this, DVDs were available in Canada in October 2014, apparently as a Wal-Mart Exclusive.
 In addition, there was a DVD release also ahead of the general release date that was issued in the United States as a Wal-Mart Exclusive on October 14, 2014.
 Disney has given the DVD wide release in Europe and other parts of the world.
 The DVD release is in widescreen presentation (1.66:1) in region 1.

 The film is available to rent and purchase (including in HD) on iTunes.

 The HD version of DuckTales the Movie: Treasure of the Lost Lamp is available on Movies Anywhere and Disney+.